Skip to main content

 Brezje Nativity Museum

-Nativity scenes can be viewed throughout the year at the Brezje Nativity Museum, which this year welcomed more than 20,000 visitors.
+Nativity scenes can be viewed throughout the year at the Brezje Nativity Museum.
 It is a member of the Community of Museums of Slovenia, and boasts a rich collection of Nativity scenes from all over the world.
-The collection numbers more than 450 scenes from 60 different countries.
+The collection numbers more than 500 scenes from 82 different countries.
 The museum offers a true geographical stroll through the regions of the world, as reflected in seasonal displays.

 Christmas time is something special.
 We become more introverted, focused on ourselves and our families and friends, enjoying their company at the end of the year.
 The hectic pace of life we constantly face is halted, or at least it seems so.
 This is a time of peace.
 During these days in Slovenia people put up Christmas trees and Nativity scenes, and the aromas of seasonal home cooking waft out of kitchens.
 Nativity scenes or Christmas cribs, which are very common in Slovenian homes, are set out relatively early, and many people devote great attention to them.
 The most typical Slovenian Nativity scene was at one time the corner crib, frequently placed in the holy corner.
 Nowadays the most widespread scenes are made of plastic, which people still place in a corner, on a table or under the Christmas tree.
 Modern Slovenian Nativity scenes can also be made of cloth, stone or clay.